 Panel Two: the farm gets started with a little help from Virgil.

-They're planting coffee, no?
-Isn't that tantamount to "ruling the forest"?
+They're planting coffee, tantamount to ruling the forest.

 Oops!
 A problem arises but is fixed.

 The nearby city grows.

 We can go about 15 miles northwest of the campus, to a point between Sertãozinho and Pontal where there's a railway station named for Schmidt.
 The rails have been lifted.

 What was the track (a spur line) built for?
 Here's the answer.
 We're at the engenho central, the "central mill" that Schmidt built to process the crop he introduced to the neighborhood about 1900.
 Ahead of his time?
 Maybe in more ways than one, because he wangled a tax exemption from Ribeirão Preto on the grounds that he was developing a new industry.
 By 1906, Schmidt was exporting sugar to Germany.

 The mill is a privately-owned museum now (the Museu da Cana), well cared-for and (can you believe it?) free.
 Not even a bucket for donations.